wptrainingteam/what-is-contact-form-7/README.md

 Practice creating a form with the Contact Form 7 plugin.

-*   Add a new contact form to Contact Page of your site or any other location of your choice.
+*   Create a new form using Contact Form 7
 * Customize the form to make below fields as mandatory inputs
 	* Name
 	* Email address
+* Add the form to any page of your choice

 **Creating a questionnaire**

 Practice creating a questionnaire containing five questions with the Contact Form 7 plugin.

-*   Add new contact forms on Contact Form 7 plugin screen
+*   Add new contact form on Contact Form 7
 * Design a form with five questions that contains below input types
 	* Radio buttons
 	* Checkboxes